Professor David Milner FRS

 David Milner’s work offers insights into how the brain processes visual information differently for different purposes, and provides an improved understanding of how brain-damaged patients can present different patterns of visual impairment.
 His theories are encapsulated in his books The Visual Brain in Action (second edition, 2006) and Sight Unseen (second edition, 2013).

-Honorary Professor, University of Edinburgh
+Honorary Professor, University of Edinburgh, School of Physics and Astronomy

 Interests and expertise